Windell2468/web103_unit4_project/README.md

 ## Notes

-There was one challenge I encountered: connecting the React frontend to the Express API and PostgreSQL databases.
+One challenge I encountered was connecting the React frontend to the Express API and PostgreSQL databases.
 I also worked through the issues with CORS and the database table structure. and making sure the create, read, update, and delete routes are working correctly.

-There is another challenge I have encountered when adding dynamic features: the live preview, automatic price calculation, and impossible combination validation.
+There are other challenges I have encountered when adding dynamic features: the live preview, automatic price calculation, and impossible-combination validation.

 ## License